JohnyzHub/JEE-CDI2/README.md

 Interceptors:

 	1. Interceptor 			-	Cross-cutting functionality.
-						  Notice that Interceptor is not an annotation, it is a POJO class, that has method(s) with @AroundConstruct and/or @AroundInvoke
+Notice that it is a POJO class.
+							It has method(s) with @AroundConstruct and/or @AroundInvoke.
+							This class doesn't need special annotation.
 	2. Interceptors 		– 	For chaining the one or more interceptors
 	3. ExcludeClassInterceptors 	– 	Excludes method(s) from the interceptors declared at the class level.
 	4. InterceptorBinding 		– 	Binds the interceptor class(es) with intercepted class.
+						This needs @Interceptor annotation while applying on intercepted class.
 	5. Transactional 		– 	Provides transactional interception.
 	6. Priority 			– 	Prioritizes the order of interceptor methods order.
 	7. AroundConstruct 		- 	Gets invoked when the constructor is called.